Mendel Balberyszski: Pogrom in Vilnius, October 1939

 Unfortunately, the beginning of Lithuanian rule was a bitter one for Jews, and its end – the darkest thing that even the most shameful fantasies could not have imagined.

-Mendel Balberyszski (1894-1966) was born in Vilnius, but had been living in Łódź, Poland, for over a decade at the outbreak of the Second World War.
-During the interwar period, he was editor of the Yiddish newspaper Der Tog (The Day) in his home town of Vilnius.
-He left Vilnius and became a member of the Polish Jewish Folkspartey (People’s Party) and, as part of it, fought for cultural autonomy for Polish Jewry.
-In 1925 Balberyszski founded the Association of Jewish Craftsmen and Small Entrepreneurs in Łódź and became the president of Noten Lekhem, the largest Jewish aid organization Noten Lekhem (Bread Giver).
+Mendel Balberyszski (1894-1966) was born in Vilnius but had been living in Łódź for over a decade at the outbreak of the Second World War.
+In the interwar period, Balberyszski was an editor of the Yiddish newspaper Der Tog (The Day) in Vilnius.
+He became a member of the Polish Jewish Folkspartey (People’s Party) and, as part of it, fought for cultural autonomy for Polish Jewry.
+In 1925, Balberyszski founded the Association of Jewish Craftsmen and Small Entrepreneurs in Łódź and became the president of the largest Jewish aid organization Noten Lekhem (Bread Giver).
 In 1939, he became the leader of the Polish Democratic Party, one of the three most important political parties in interwar Poland.
-In the first days of September 1939, he decided to flee from the German Wehrmacht to Vilnius, where he arrived in relief on 29 September 1939.
+In the first days of September 1939, he decided to flee from the German Wehrmacht to Vilnius.
+He arrived in Vilnius on 29 September 1939.
 His memoir Shtarker fun ayzn : Iberlebungen in der Hitler-tkufe (“Stronger than Iron, Surviving in Hitlers era”), this text being among them, was published in 1967.

-After the German occupation of Lithuania, Balberyszski survived the “liquidation” of the small and large ghetto in Vilnius and experienced liberation by the Red Army in a concentration camp in Estonia.
+Balberyszski survived the “liquidation” of the small and large ghetto in Vilnius and experienced the liberation by the Red Army in a concentration camp in Estonia.
 After the end of the war he emigrated to Australia and continued to be actively involved in Jewish community work.
-He founded the Society of Partisans and Camp Survivors, of which he became president.
+He founded the Association of Partisans and Camp Survivors, of which he became president.

 Mendel Balberyszski, Shtarker fun ayzn : Iberlebungen in der Hitler-tkufe, Vol. 1 (Tel Aviv: HaMenorah, 1967), pp. 73–75.